Here are some answers to frequently asked questions about esophageal cancer.

 Q: How is esophageal cancer treated?

 A: Surgery is the most common treatment.
 The goal is to take out the tumor.
 If that isn't possible, then the goal is to ease symptoms These are some other treatments that are used:

-Radiation therapy or chemotherapy may be done to shrink the tumor or to kill any cancer cells that are left after surgery.
+Radiation therapy and chemotherapy may be done to shrink the tumor, either before or instead of surgery, or to kill any cancer cells that are left after surgery.
 Many of these treatments may be used together.
 For instance, chemotherapy may make radiation and laser therapies, including PDT, more effective.
 The choice of treatment depends on how much the cancer has spread and the person's overall health and personal preferences.